learn-co-students/module-4-code-challenge-round-1-nyc-web-030920-bank-of-flatiron-1589982565/README.md

 - DELETE: `/transactions/:id`

 ## Core Deliverables
+    App
+     |
+AccountContainer
+|-Search(form) - needs method to setState(controlled form)
+|
+|-AddTransactionForm(also a form with submit button)
+|
+|-TransactionsList(container) -Holds transactions
+            |=Transaction(s)-Renders transactions

 As a user, I should be able to:

 - See a table of the transactions.
+Rendered.
 - Fill out and submit the form to add a new transaction.
 This should add a the new transaction to the table **as well as post the new transaction to the backend API for persistence**.
+Done.
+Reset form as well.
+Controlled form.

 - Filter transactions by typing into the search bar.
 Only transactions with a description matching the search term should be shown in the transactions table.
+Filtered by description depending on search.
+Controlled form.
 ## Advanced Deliverables

 These deliverables are not required to pass the code challenge, but if you have the extra time, or even after the code challenge, they are a great way to stretch your skills.